 DEQ added anaerobic digestion requirements to the DEQ compost rules in 2013.
-The current rule language applies requirements inconsistently to manure digesters based on where the facility is located.
+The current rule language applies requirements inconsistently to anaerobic digesters based on where the facility is located.
 The proposed temporary rule amendment corrects this oversight until DEQ can adopt a permanent rule.

 Prior to 2013, the Port of Tillamook Bay’s anaerobic digester operated under a DEQ solid waste treatment permit.
 After adding anaerobic digester requirements to the compost rules, DEQ issued a new compost permit to POTB’s anaerobic digestion facility in 2013.
 This permit allowed the facility, which is not located at an agricultural operation, to digest manure only.
 At the time, DEQ incorrectly considered the POTB digester an agricultural operation and the 2013 permit did not require POTB to meet the pathogen reduction limits or testing requirements because the liquid digestate was to be returned to farmland for land application.